-It was my first time at the DuSable Museum of African Art in Chicago and I had the opportunity to not only visit the museum, but to meet famous South African artist Esther Mahlagu.
+It was my first time at the DuSable Museum of African American History in Chicago at 740 E. 56th Place and I had the opportunity to not only visit the museum, but to meet famous South African artist Esther Mahlangu.
 Esther is an artist of a few words (as her English is limited!) but has a big mission on her hands.
 In partnership with musician John Legend and Belvedere (RED), she brings to life the campaign foundation’s values for the new Belvedere Red bottle design: unity, security, support and change.
 These are the values that have built up the efforts to fight against HIV/AIDS.

 Esther Mahlangu’s other focus is to teach young girls something that is more than art.
 Her goal is to teach the village traditions of the Ndebele tribe and maintain the culture and keep it alive.